antaripJKashyap/Digital-Strategy-Assistant/docs/securityGuide.md

   - Secured with Lambda authorizers

 - **Amazon SQS:**
-  -Provides real-time data queries and synchronizes data between clients and backend -Integrated with IAM for authentication and runs in the public cloud space -Only specific Lambda functions are granted permissions to send or receive messages
+  - Provides real-time data queries and synchronizes data between clients and backend
+  - Integrated with IAM for authentication and runs in the public cloud space
+  - Only specific Lambda functions are granted permissions to send or receive messages

 - **Amazon ECR:**
   - Lambda functions utilize Docker images stored in Amazon ECR